api3dao/vitepress-docs/docs/explore/dapis/security-considerations.md

 # {{$frontmatter.title}}

-There are various moving parts in the operation of dAPIs which bring with a variety of security considerations.
+There are various moving parts in the operation of dAPIs which bring with it a variety of security considerations.
 When using dAPIs integrating parties should be aware of and understand these processes.

-## Multi-sig dependency
+# Multi-sig dependency

 As previously mentioned, a dAPI is a mapping towards a specific Beacon or Beacon Set ID, which can be changed.
 Currently the ability to do so rests with